matheusyanmonteiro/matheusyanmonteiro/README.md

 - 🧠 I am a Back-End Develop.
 - 🎯 Focused on back-end development and information security
-- 💻 Student at the University of Brasilia (UnB)
+- 💻 University of Brasilia (UnB)
-- 🚀 Currently studying back-end in NodeJS.
+- 🚀 Back-end in NodeJS.
 - 🌎 I want to climb everest
 - 🎬 I like movies western
 - 🎮 Half Life 2 always